fabioaromanini/stock-prices-etl/README.md

 ### TO DO
 * Make all cloud functions idempotent OR deduplicate data on BigQuery
-* Schedule transformations jobs to run daily on BigQuery
 * Improve logging with custom lib (winston maybe)